gtanner/ripple.apache.proposal/proposal.md

 ==========

 Ripple started as a product of tinyHippos who was later aquired by Research in Motion.
-Ripple was then open sourced under the Apache license and hosted on the blackberry github account.
+Ripple was then open sourced under the Apache 2.0 License and hosted on the blackberry github account (http://github.com/blackberry/Ripple-UI).

 Ripple is a browser based mobile phone emulator that runs as a chrome extension.
-It fills the gap for developers needing to quickly edit-refresh-continue while working on web content that will be embedded and distributed as a native application.
+It fills the gap for developers between developing on their desktops/laptops and having to test on platform specific emulators or physical devices.
+Ripple allows develors to quickly edit-refresh-test in Chrome on their desktops/laptops while working on web content that will be embedded and distributed as a native application.

 Rationale
 =========